openthread/openthread/src/cli/README.md

 ### service

 Module for controlling service registration in Network Data.
-Each change in service registration must be sent to leader by `netdataregister` command before taking effect.
+Each change in service registration must be sent to leader by `netdata register` command before taking effect.

 ### service add \<enterpriseNumber\> \<serviceData\> \<serverData\>